Industries

 Losses at power generation plants can result from manufacturing defects, damage sustained during installation or transportation of parts, machinery breakdown and damage incurred as a result of fire/explosion and flooding.

-We are available to investigate losses that occur in power plants anywhere in the world.
+We have investigated losses in power plants throughout the world.

 Reinstatement

-Following a loss, it is often necessary to work with OEMs to reinstate equipment that has been damaged.
-We have experience working alongside OEMs to secure the necessary information to correctly identify the root cause of failures.
+After a loss, it is often necessary to collaborate with Original Equipment Manufacturers (OEMs) to restore damaged equipment.
+We have experience working with OEMs to gather the necessary information to accurately identify the root cause of failures.

 We work closely with all stakeholders to identify whether equipment should be repaired or reinstated.

-We also have experience working with aging power generation equipment where the availability of replacement parts has become difficult due to obsolescence..
+We also have experience working with ageing power generation equipment where the availability of replacement parts has become difficult due to obsolescence.

 Risk Management